JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/linking/index.md

 It turns out to be very helpful.
 For example, a correctly-relative link will be generated to the target, from the source -- which isn't as easy as it sounds.

-Sphinx, though, takes this to a much, much different level.
+Sphinx, though, takes linking to a different level.
-It takes all the resources in your site and makes, essentially, a big tree.
+It gathers all the resources in your site and makes, essentially, a big tree.
-This tree goes beyond the document itself, letting sections be link targets.
+This tree goes beyond the document itself, letting targets *within documents* be link targets.
 With this, linking becomes trivial, convenient, and less error-prone.
 And more feature-ful.